 The Black Diamond Trail Trek Ergo Cork is the number one pick in this guide, suitable for general trekking, thru-hiking, and backpacking.
-It has one of the best overall grips – very important if you are using them for long periods.
-The Trek Ergo is also pretty tough, reasonably priced, and is one of the lightest telescoping aluminum poles I’ve handled.
+It has one of the best overall grips – very important if you use them for long periods.
+The Trek Ergo is also pretty tough, reasonably priced, and one of the lightest telescoping aluminum poles I’ve ever handled.

-With an ergonomic grip angle for maximum wrist comfort, a 100% natural cork grip, a fusion comfort strap, and double FlickLock® adjustability, the Trail Ergo Cork is the definition 4-season, on-trail versatility, and comfort.
+With an ergonomic grip angle for maximum wrist comfort, a 100% natural cork grip, a fusion comfort strap, and double FlickLock® adjustability, the Trail Ergo Cork is the definition of 4-season, on-trail versatility and comfort.

 Not the most compact trekking pole on this page, though the Trail Ergo Cork is tougher and more versatile.